Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 ![image](https://github.com/user-attachments/assets/ace902f4-ed2c-4ded-8bae-29aff2251d21)

 Challenge complete right?

 Wrong.
 It's not going to be that easy.

 Submitting the hashes of these files was *not* the answer.
-I actually got stuck for a little bit here thinking I had the solution, and didn't know where I was doing wrong.
+I actually got stuck for a little bit here thinking I had the solution, and didn't know where I was going wrong.
 I have the hashes of the files that are in the disk backup, which is seemingly all we need.
 What more could you want?

 It wasn't until after I carefully re-read the prompt that I realized what exactly they were asking for.

-**All** files that we can extract.
+**All** SHA256 hashes that we can extract.

 We are adding the ZFS volumes incrementally, and then taking a look at the final result.
 What if along the way, midway through putting the ZFS volumes together, we have access to different files, or at the very least, files that have different hashes?

-I modify our bash script from earlier to essentially mount the filesystem after we add a new volume, so that we can take a look at each step of the process.
+I modify our bash script from earlier to essentially mount the filesystem after we add a new `logseq` file, so that we can take a look at each step of the process.
 In other words, taking a snapshot of the filesystem at each step as we add each `logseq` file.

 ```bash
 #!/bin/bash